hkotb/xprotcas/web_server_and_datasets/README.md

 </thead>
 <tbody>
 <tr>
-<td align="center"><strong>Figure 5</strong> Graph representation of the structural unit.
-Each residue is a node represented with a circle in the graph; the filling colour of the circle reflects the chosen scoring scheme (if any), the blue colour of the circles' circumference shows if the residue is a contacting residue in any known interface, and the circle size reflects residue's accessibility.
+<td align="center"><strong>Figure 5</strong> A graph representation of the structural unit.
+The graph displays each residue as a node represented with a circle in the graph; the filling colour of the circle reflects the chosen scoring scheme (if any), and the blue colour of the circles' circumference shows if the residue is a contacting residue in any known interface.
+The circle size reflects the residue's accessibility.
 Neighbouring nodes are connected with edges where edge thickness represents centrality scores.</td>
 </tr>
 </tbody>
 </table>